google/WebFundamentals/src/content/en/fundamentals/design-and-ux/typography/variable-fonts/index.md

 Grade axis, you can avoid being forced to fiddle with changes to Weight axis that effects the overall width, and then changes to the Width axis that effect the overall weight.
-This is possible because the Amstelvar default style has been deconstructed in the 4 fundemental aspects of form: black or positive shapes, white or negaive shapes, and the x and y dimensions.
+This is possible because the Amstelvar default style has been deconstructed in the 4 fundamental aspects of form: black or positive shapes, white or negative shapes, and the x and y dimensions.
 These 4 aspects can be mixed to form the other styles, such as Width and Weight, in the way that primary colors can be mixed to create any other color.